rancher/elemental/docs/installation.md

     # then this flag will force the installer to use UEFI even if not detected.
     forceEFI: false
     # If true then it is assumed that the disk is already formatted with the standard
-    # partitions need by RancherOS.
+    # partitions need by Elemental.
 Refer to the partition table section below for the
     # exact requirements.
 Also, if this is set to true
     noFormat: false
     # After installation the system will reboot by default.
 If you wish to instead